telerik/kendo-react-dropdowns/docs/dropdownlist/api.md

 #### textField `String`

 The field of the data item that provides the text content of the list items.
-The widget will search DropDownList options based on this field.
+The widget searches DropDownList options based on this field.

-> If the component is bound to data of primitive type the `textField` configuration option should **not** be set.
+> Do not set the `textField` configuration option if the component is bound to primitive-type data.

 #### valueField `String`

 The field of the data item that provides the value of the widget.

-> If the component is bound to data of primitive type the `valueField` configuration option should **not** be set.
+> Do not set the `valueField` configuration option if the component is bound to primitive-type data.

+## Features

+#### className `String|Object`

+Defines the classes of the DropDownList component.

+#### delay `Number`

+Defines the delay before the search-text submitted by the user is cleared.

+#### disabled `Boolean`*(default: false)*

+If set, the DropDownList is disabled and does not allow for a user input.

+#### filterable `Boolean`*(default: false)*

+If set, the DropDownList renders a filter input field.
+It enables the user to filter the options of the component.

+> The default functionality to search between items is automatically disabled if filtration is enabled.

+#### height `Number`*(default: 200)*

+Defines the height of the list.

+#### highlightFirst `Boolean`*(default: true)*

+If set to `false`, the first option is automatically highlighted after the items are filtered.

+#### ignoreCase `Boolean`*(default: true)*

+If set to `false`, a case-sensitive search is performed to find suggestions.
+By default, the search functionality is case-insensitive.

+#### itemRenderer `Function`

+Defines a custom function for rendering the options.

+#### valueRenderer `Function`

+Defines a custom function for rendering the selected values.

+#### tabIndex `Number`

+Defines the order in which the component is focused through the `Tab` key.

+#### style `Object`

+Defines the styles of the DropDownList.

 ## Events

 #### onClose `Function`

-Callback function that is fired when the component's popup is closed.
+Callback function that fires when the popup of the DropDownList is closed.

 #### onFilter `Function`

-Callback function that is fired when the filter input is changed.
+Callback function that fires when the filter input is changed.

 #### onOpen `Function`

-Callback function that is fired when the component's popup is opened.
+Callback function that fires when the popup of the DropDownList is opened.

 #### onSelect `Function`

-Callback function that is fired when a component's option is selected.
+Callback function that fires when a DropDownList option is selected.

 #### onChange `Function`

-Callback function that is fired when the component's value changes.
+Callback function that fires when the DropDownList value changes.

 ## State